MRC-Epid-it24/intake24/docs/admin/feedback/schemes.md

 - `Physical data inputs` - List of physical data inputs / identifiers, which are required to be collected for feedback calculation

 - `Sections` - List of feedback sections to be included in feedback

+  - drag & drop re-ordering of sections
-  - allows to define order of sections and tick / untick to include / exclude section from feedback
+  - tick / untick to include / exclude section from feedback

+  - available sections are:
+    - `topFoods` - Top foods
+    - `cards` - Feedback cards
+    - `meals` - Meals per-day breakdown

 ## Top foods